 New Moon Blessing

-“Blessed are you God, our God, King of the world, that with Your statements (You) created the heavens, and with the breath of your mouth, all the hosts thereof.
-A statute and time did You place for them, that they should not deviate their circuits.
+“Blessed are you God, our God, King of the world, that with Your statement (You) created the heavens, and with the breath of Your mouth all the hosts thereof.
+A statute and time did You give them that they should not deviate their purposes.
 Happy and joyous (are the heavenly spheres) to do the will of their Creator.
-Worker of truth Whose works are truth, and unto the moon You declared that it should renew (itself), a gloriful crown to those (mankind) born of the womb, as they (mankind) will eventually renew themselves as the moon, and to exalt their Creator for the name of the glory His kingdom.
+Worker of truth Whose works are truth, and unto the moon You declared that it should renew (itself); a crown of splendor to those (mankind) carried in the stomach, as they (mankind) will eventually renew themselves as the moon, and to exalt their Creator for the name of the glory His kingdom.
 Blessed are You God, Who renews the months.”

 Now we will address each section.

-“A statute and time did You place for them, that they should not
+“A statute and time did You give them, that they should not deviate their puroses.”

-In creation therefore, God brought into being two distinct categories; 1) matter, 2) laws governing that matter.
-(I believe the second chapter in Genesis alludes to the second category.)
+Thus, in creation, God brought into being two distinct things: matter and laws.
+I believe the second chapter in Genesis alludes to the second category.

-In application to the heavens, we would be remiss in our praise of God if we did not include praise for God’s wisdom manifested through the relentless paths in which the heavenly spheres travel.
+In application to the heavens, we would be remiss in our praise of God if we did not include praise for God’s wisdom manifested through not only the spheres, but their relentless paths in which they travel.

 “Happy and joyous (are they) to do the will of their Creator.”

 This statement on the surface implies awareness on the part of brute creation.
 However, as animals have no self awareness (they cannot reflect on "me") much less can inanimate objects possess will.
 How then are we to understand this phrase?
 I believe “happiness” here denotes the removal of conflict.
 Meaning, the spheres function with perfect exactitude, as there are no impediments between God’s will for the spheres to rotate and revolve, and between their physical performances.
 That is, God's works are perfect.